apitestbase/apitestbase.github.io/_docs/en/configure-api-test-base-to-be-an-ssl-client.md

 * abc.cer is the SSL certificate file (like that extracted from browser after opening the ACE integration node web console).
 * truststore.jks is the filename of the truststore.
 It will be created if not already existing.

-Copy the truststore file (here truststore.jks) to `<APITestBase_Data>`.
-The config.yml contains corresponding settings (sslTrustStorePath, sslTrustStorePassword) for using the truststore.
-Change the setting values if needed.
+Copy the truststore file (here truststore.jks) to `<ATB_DATA_DIR>`.
+An app/config.yml file under the API Test Base installation directory contains corresponding settings (sslTrustStorePath, sslTrustStorePassword) for using the truststore.

 Note
 * API Test Base application needs to be restarted for truststore change.
-* HTTP or SOAP test step in API Test Base trusts all SSL certificates, hence no need to configure SSL for using them.
+* HTTP or SOAP request in API Test Base trusts all SSL certificates, hence no need to configure SSL for them.

 Reference